minhdang241/Gesture-Recognizer/README.md

 ## Features

-- There is a drawing canvas to get input from user (used in generating gesture images as well as classifying new images).
+- A drawing canvas to get input from user (used in generating gesture images as well as classifying new images).

-- The input on the canvas can be erased, which is useful in case the user makes a mistake in the drawing and wants to redraw.
+- The drawing on the canvas can be erased, which is useful in case the user makes a mistake when drawing and wants to redraw.

 - Generated images can be zipped and accessed through the Files app.